vivaria/edisonrul.ing/docs/source/cards/i/inspection.md

 ### Card Rulings

-●Inspection's effect can be activated multiple times during the same Standby Phase.
+*   Inspection's effect can be activated multiple times during the same Standby Phase.